 Mr. Earnest urged Congress to find ways to make all contraceptives available to the companies affected.

-Which, I will note, they ARE available, just not for free to the purchaser.
+Which, I will note, they ARE available, just not

 A supporting brief from the Guttmacher Institute, a research and policy group, said that many women cannot afford the most effective means of birth control and that the coverage requirement will reduce unintended pregnancies and abortions.
 Justice Ginsburg cited the brief in her dissent.